grongierisc/Swift-FHIR-Iris/README.md

 This portal was made by @diashenrique.

-With some modification to handle Apple's activity foot steps.
+With some modification to handle Apple's activity footsteps.

 <div id='iosplay'/>